 National bestseller

-Signal Fires is a luxuriously written family drama about two neighboring families, life and death, secrets, consequences, and the interrelatedness of us all.
+Signal Fires is a luxuriously written family drama about two neighboring families, life, death, secrets, consequences, and the interrelatedness of us all.

-It starts in 1985, when a tragic event forever changes the Wilf family of four, then poetically moves back and forth in time and place, adding in the neighboring Shenkman family and their very special son, all in small vignettes into the minds and lives of the various characters.
+It starts in 1985 when a tragic event forever changes the Wilf family of four, then it poetically moves back and forth in time and place, adding in the neighboring Shenkman family and their very special son, all in small vignettes that delve into the minds and lives of the various characters.

-It’s very character-driven, and it leaves you marveling at the prose and understanding what’s at the core of the characters’ motivations, as well as what it all means in the bigger context of the storyline.
+It’s very character-driven, and it leaves the reader marveling at the prose and the characters’ motivations, as well as what it all means in the bigger context of the storyline.

 Summer of ’69 by Elin Hilderbrand